amasse3/AzureAD-Baseline-MLZ/doc/AAD-Permissions-Management.md

 A legacy web application is deployed to several servers in Azure.
 Code running on each server needs some access to Microsoft Graph to perform automation against Azure AD.
 To simplify RBAC, an app registration is created, and each VM managed identity is given access to a client secret stored in Key Vault.
 When the application code runs on one of the VMs, it uses the VM managed identity to retrieve the secret using the Key Vault API.
 This method avoids storing application credentials in code, but allows cross-plane lateral movement, possibly escalation.

 #### Plane-Crossing risk
-A user with administrator access to the VM can make changes to Azure AD by impersonating the application.
+A user with local admin on the VM can elevate their effective Azure AD privileges by impersonating the application.

 **How?**
-If the default user is assigned local administrator on the VM, they can retrieve an access token as the VM managed identity and use it to retrieve the client secret from key vault.
+If user is assigned local administrator on the VM, they can retrieve an access token as the VM managed identity and use the VM's access token to retrieve the client secret from key vault.
+With the client secret, the user can initialize an MS Graph client with the application credential.

 **Mitigation**
 Defender for Cloud helps identify and prioritize remediation for vulnerable resources by exposing the attack paths an attacker could abuse if they compromise the vulnerable resource.